-Specify: (a) the source and nature of funds; (b) the entity or agency that receives the funds; and, (c) the mechanism that is used to transfer the funds to the Medicaid Agency or Fiscal Agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement, and/or, indicate if funds are directly expended by state agencies as CPEs, as indicated in Item I-2-c:

-I-4: Non-Federal Matching Funds (2 of 3)

-b.
-Local Government or Other Source(s) of the Non-Federal Share of Computable Waiver Costs.
-Specify the source or sources of the non-federal share of computable waiver costs that are not from state sources.
-Select One:

-Not Applicable.
-There are no local government level sources of funds utilized as the non-federal share.

-Applicable

-Check each that applies:

-Appropriation of Local Government Revenues.

-Specify: (a) the local government entity or entities that have the authority to levy taxes or other revenues; (b) the source(s) of revenue; and, (c) the mechanism that is used to transfer the funds to the Medicaid Agency or Fiscal Agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement (indicate any intervening entities in the transfer process), and/or, indicate if funds are directly expended by local government agencies as CPEs, as specified in Item I-2-c:

-Other Local Government Level Source(s) of Funds.
+Specify: (a) the source and nature of funds; (b) the entity or agency that receives the funds; and, (c) the mechanism pendix I. : Financial Accountability I. -4: Non-Federal Matching Funds (2 of 3) Government or Other Source(s) of the Non-Federal Share of Computable Waiver Costs.
+Specify the source or of the non-federal share of computable waiver costs that are not from state sources.
+Select One: No t Applicable.
+There are no local government level sources of funds utilized as the non-federal share. plicable neck each that applies: Cn Appropriation of Local Government Revenues.
+Specify: (a) the local government entity or entities that have the authority to levy taxes or other revenues; (b) source(s) of revenue; and, (c) the mechanism that is used to transfer the funds to the Medicaid Agency or Fisc Agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement (indicate any intervening entities in the transfer process), and/or, indicate if funds are directly expended by local government agencies as CPEs, as specified in Item I-2-c: Other Local Government Level Source(s) of Funds.
 Specify: (a) the source of funds; (b) the local government entity or agency receiving funds; and, (c) the mechanism that is used to transfer the funds to the state Medicaid agency or fiscal agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement, and/or, indicate if funds are directly expended by local government agencies as CPEs, as specified in Item I-2-c:

+that is used to transfer the funds to the Medicaid Agency or Fiscal Agent, such as an Intergovernmental Transfer c.
+Information Concerning Certain Sources of Funds.
+Indicate whether any of the funds listed in Items I-4-a or I-4-b that make up the non-federal share of computable waiver costs come from the following sources: (a) health care-related taxes or fees; (b) provider-related donations; and/or, (c) federal funds.
+Select one: